Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Results and discussion

-The statistical measures of student performance while the two different note-taking policies were implemented in teaching are presented in Table~\ref{tab:table3}.
-The highest score in the class increased slightly with effective note-taking policy implementation.
-The average score in the class improved significantly ($\sim 6.6\%$) in the sections that used handwritten notes, although there was a lowest score outlier of 39.4\%.
-The standard deviation, which measures the sparseness of scores about the average score, decreased in the sections where the note-taking policy was implemented, indicating overall performance improvement in those sections.
+The statistical measures of student performance while the two different notetaking policies were implemented in teaching are presented in Table~\ref{tab:table3}.
+Two out of 69 and one out of 66 students received perfect scores in the no-notetaking and with-notetaking groups, respectively.
+The average score in the class improved significantly ($\sim 10\%$) in the sections that used handwritten notes, although there was a lowest score outlier of 31.
+The standard deviation, which measures the sparseness of scores about the average score, decreased in the sections where the notetaking policy was implemented, indicating overall performance improvement in those sections.
+The findings of this study, concluding that effective notetaking helps in academic excellence, are consistent with those of other studies examining the role of effective notetaking in learning.
+This study also affirms the concept of cognetive load theoy that instructional methods can be optimized to improve understanding and retain knowledge longer~\cite{de_InstrSCI_2010}.

-The universities involved in the study are constituent universities of the same university system with similar standards.
-The instructors of the two institutions coordinated on content taught, learning activities, assessments, and grading policies and standards.
-Students' scores in each assignment were collected in Canvas and shared among instructors.
-The grade sheets can be exported and made available, with students’ personal information redacted.
-Statistical calculations were performed using Excel and Python packages.
-The findings of this study, concluding that effective note-taking helps in academic excellence, are consistent with those of other studies examining the role of effective note-taking in learning.